gum-tech/flusso/README.md

   ```

 ### Do Notation
 Flusso provides a simple way to handle chained computations using the Do notation.
-The Do notation is a feature that simplifies complex operations with Option and Result instances.
+The do notation offers a more intuitive and readable Imperative-style syntax for working with monadic types like Result, Option, and AsyncResult, allowing you to write sequential-like code while retaining the powerful error handling and encapsulation features of monads.
 With Flusso's implementation of Do notation, you can easily manage multiple steps in a computation while maintaining clean, readable code.
-Here's how to use the Do notation for both Option and Result types in Flusso.
+Here's how to use the Do notation for Option, Result, and AsyncResult types in Flusso.

 Option example:
 ```python